What is Backup as a Service (BaaS)?

 By leveraging the expertise and resources of BaaS providers, businesses can focus on driving growth and innovation while resting assured that their data is protected from the ever-present threats of data loss and system failures.
 Embracing BaaS is not only a smart choice for organizations seeking to optimize their IT resources but also a strategic move towards building a resilient, future-proof foundation for sustained success in the digital era.

-Telnyx offers an innovative Storage solution featuring automated backup and restoration for future-minded organizations that can help businesses save up to 90% of their costs when switching from a traditional provider.
+Telnyx offers an innovative Storage solution featuring automated backup and restoration for future-minded organizations that can help businesses save over 70% of their costs when switching from a traditional provider.
 Built on Web3 technology to effectively leverage the power of blockchain, Telnyx can help you back up and protect your organization’s data in case of data loss or system failure.

 Telnyx’s award-winning platform offers S3-compatible APIs to make migration easy.
 With scalable pricing and the backbone of a private global network, Telnyx keeps organizations’ needs in mind to safely store your data.